lisc55/third-rotation-physical-computing/README.md

     cmake ../../proj/a0_hello_world

-If you use CMake UI on Windows, input the paths for the source code and the build binaries, then click Configure, Generate, and Open Project.
-Typically, we set the source code path as `[Your path]/dartmouth-phys-comp-starter/proj/a0_hello_world` and the build path as `[Your path]/dartmouth-phys-comp-starter/build/a0_hello_world` ((see figure below).
-Also, after clicking Configue, select a proper generator for the project.
-For example, select Visual Studio 15 2017 Win64 for Windows 64 and Visual Studio 15 2017 for Windows 32.
+If you use CMake UI on Windows, input the paths for the source code and the build binaries, then click 'Configure', 'Generate', and 'Open Project'.
+Typically, we set the source code path as `[Your path]/dartmouth-phys-comp-starter/proj/a0_hello_world` and the build path as `[Your path]/dartmouth-phys-comp-starter/build/a0_hello_world` (see figure below).
+After clicking Configue, select a proper generator for the project.
+For example, select 'Visual Studio 15 2017 Win64' for Windows 64 or 'Visual Studio 15 2017' for Windows 32.

 ### Step 3: Compile the code